My Favorite 40 Things to do Bangkok (Updated in 2018)

 Siam Square is a city square that has been overtaken by several interconnected malls.

 The Pantip Plaza mall is dedicated to electronics and camera equipment.

 The most popular outdoor market is the Chatuchak Weekend Market.
 Plan a whole day and get ready for crowds and debilitating heat!

-Two-hour Thai massages start at 500 baht ($17, Health Land) and 800 baht ($26, Urban Retreat).
+While there is no shortage of mom-and-pop massage places, I tried out Health Land and Urban Retreat on my visit in March 2015.
+Both have places dotted all over the city.
+A two-hour Thai massage starts at 600 baht ($17, Health Land) and 900 baht ($26, Urban Retreat).
 It is usually necessary to call ahead for an appointment, especially at the weekend, as these places fill up completely.